arangodb/arangodb/Documentation/Books/Manual/DataModeling/Collections/CollectionMethods.md

 In order to drop a system collection, an *options* object with attribute *isSystem* set to *true* must be specified.

+**Note**: dropping a collection in a cluster, which is prototype for sharing in other collections is prohibited.
+In order to be able to drop such a collection, all dependent collections must be dropped first.

 **Examples**

     @startDocuBlockInline collectionDrop